-- Identify uses of a variety of cookware.
+- Identify the uses of a variety of cookware.

 - Describe the components of a standardized recipe.

-- Demonstrate scaling and measuring techniques for measuring weight.
+- Demonstrate scaling and measuring techniques for weight.

-- Demonstrate scaling and measuring techniques for measuring volume.
+- Demonstrate scaling and measuring techniques for volume.

 - Describe uses of herbs, spices, oils, vinegars, and condiments.

-- Identify types of red meat and their utilizations.
+- Identify common red meat carcasses and their utilizations.